-A major limitation on the energy acceptance comes from the sextupoles that will be needed to correct the chromaticity of the lattice.
+A major limitation on the energy acceptance comes from the sextupoles needed to correct the chromaticity of the lattice.
 These introduce nonlinear effects, in particular resonances, that lead to betatron oscillations becoming unstable.

-Depending on the details of the lattice design, the dynamic energy acceptance might be as small as 2%.
-Then, the Touschek lifetime with 0.75 mA bunch current would be only 16 hours.
+Depending on the detailed lattice design, the dynamic energy acceptance might be only $\sim 2\%$ .
+In that case, the Touschek lifetime with 0.75 mA bunch current would be just 16 hours.